Prograf-UFF/urban-chronicles/README.md

 python ./preprocessingFacade.py
 ```

-4. Copy the dist folder to the system folder as below:
+4. Copy the data folder to the system folder as below:

 ```
 cp -r ./preprocessing/dist/data ./system